sebvargas/MLFacialRecognition/APIDocs.md

 returns username
  logs a user into an account that has been tied to their face or
  fails a log in if a user has not been registered yet.
- @params image_URI are the images that have been taken of the user given as an array of images
+ @params image_URI are the 3 images that have been taken of the user given as an array of images
-`def login(image_URIs,confidence): `
+ where it is the picture of the front of their face, their left face profile and right face profile in that order `def login(image_URIs,confidence): `

 ## React Backend